edgedb/edgedb/docs/intro/index.rst

 - **Get Started** —
   Start with the :ref:`quickstart <ref_quickstart>`.
-It walks through EdgeDB's core workflows: how to install EdgeDB, create an instance, write a simple schema, execute a migration, write some simple queries, and use the client libraries.
+It walks through Gel's core workflows: how to install Gel, create an instance, write a simple schema, execute a migration, write some simple queries, and use the client libraries.
 The rest of the section goes deeper on each of these subjects.

 - **Schema** —
-  A set of pages that break down the concepts of syntax of EdgeDB's schema definition language (SDL).
-This starts with a rundown of EdgeDB's primitive type system (:ref:`Primitives <ref_datamodel_primitives>`), followed by a description of (:ref:`Object Types <ref_datamodel_object_types>`) and the things they can contain: links, properties, indexes, access policies, and more.
+  A set of pages that break down the concepts of syntax of Gel's schema definition language (SDL).
+This starts with a rundown of Gel's primitive type system (:ref:`Primitives <ref_datamodel_primitives>`), followed by a description of (:ref:`Object Types <ref_datamodel_object_types>`) and the things they can contain: links, properties, indexes, access policies, and more.

 - **EdgeQL** —
-  A set of pages that break down EdgeDB's query language, EdgeQL.
+  A set of pages that break down Gel's query language, EdgeQL.
 It starts with a rundown of how to declare :ref:`literal values <ref_eql_literals>`, then introduces some key EdgeQL concepts like sets, paths, and type casts.
   With the basics established, it proceeds to break down all of EdgeQL's top-level statements: ``select``, ``insert``, and so on.

 - **Guides** —
-  Contains collections of guides on topics that are peripheral to EdgeDB
+  Contains collections of guides on topics that are peripheral to Gel
-  itself: how to deploy to various cloud providers, how to integrate with various frameworks, and how to introspect the schema to build code-generation tools on top of EdgeDB.
+  itself: how to deploy to various cloud providers, how to integrate with various frameworks, and how to introspect the schema to build code-generation tools on top of Gel.

 - **Standard Library** —
-  This section contains an encyclopedic breakdown of EdgeDB's built-in types and the functions/operators that can be used with them.
+  This section contains an encyclopedic breakdown of Gel's built-in types and the functions/operators that can be used with them.
 We didn't want to \
   clutter the **EdgeQL** section with all the nitty-gritty on each of these.
   If you're looking for a particular function (say, a ``replace``), go to the